Sydney Metro West: Trains, Systems, Maintenance and Operations

+In January 2026, it was announced that Metro Trains West Consortium (a joint venture of MTR Corporation and CRRC) had been awarded the combined Trains, Systems, Maintenance and Operations contract at a cost of $3.96 billion.
+The 22-year long contract includes the driverless automated trains, signalling systems as well as operations and maintenance for 15 years following the opening of the line.

+The trains will not be compatible with other Sydney Metro lines, with the Western Sydney Airport line using Sydney Metro Inspiro Stock ordered from Siemens, and the North West & Bankstown Line using Sydney Metro Metropolis Stock from Alstom.

+Linewide

+In December 2023, it was announced that two bidders had been shortlisted for the Linewide Package.
+In January 2025, John Holland was awarded the $3.2 billion contract, which includes the design and construction of 11 km of electrical and mechanical equipment including track, power, ventilation and communications systems, as well as building the depot for the line in Clyde.

 Major construction and tunnelling

 Early works to prepare for tunnelling commenced in 2020 with tunnelling on the central and western sections of the line expected to begin in 2023.
 Early works began in The Bays area in November 2020 to prepare for the arrival of tunnel boring machines in 2022.
 This was later pushed back to 2023.
 Media reports in 2021 suggested that difficulty in excavation and property acquisition in Sydney CBD for the Hunter Street station risked escalating costs on the project.

 In January 2023 it was announced that the emergency exits in tunnels on the Metro West and Metro Western Sydney Airport lines will be spaced at 240 m where possible, matching the existing lines.

-Criticism
+Reception

 The metro line would run under several suburbs that will not be serviced by the line.
 These include Rozelle, Leichhardt, Silverwater, and Rosehill.
-With the Carlingford railway line having closed in 2020, this means none of these suburbs will be serviced by either metro or heavy rail once the metro is completed.
-However, on 13 April 2023 the recently elected Premier of NSW Chris Minns announced a review of the project with the government presently examining the potential to include additional stations along the route in these suburbs.
+However, on 13 April 2023 premier Chris Minns announced a review of the project with the government presently examining the potential to include additional stations along the route in these suburbs.
 In July 2023, Minns expressed concerns about budget overruns, thus signalling the project could be halted or delayed.